Srish-tii/ArtCV-Object-Detection-in-Artistic-Images/README.md

 For inference, we pair each content image with a random style image.
 These pairs are consistent across models in order to accurately compare the results of people detection.

-## Style transfer demo
+## Style Transfer Demo

-A few examples are included in the GitHub repository to facilitate running style transfer with all 3 models to generate the training examples for people detection.
+A few examples are included in the GitHub repository (demos folder) to facilitate running style transfer with all 3 models to generate the training examples for people detection.

 **Preliminaries**

 First make sure to `pip install -r requirements.txt`.
-Next, install the pre-trained weights for the various models [here](https://drive.google.com/drive/folders/1QVw2h3XUGjWaLZkFttwSCEjWR_EbtKZ9?usp=drive_link).
+Next, download the pre-trained weights for the various models [here](https://drive.google.com/drive/folders/1QVw2h3XUGjWaLZkFttwSCEjWR_EbtKZ9?usp=drive_link).

 1. Within each `ArtFlow-X` folder is a `glow.pth`.
 Place each in the corresponding folder located in `ArtCV-Object-Detection-in-Artistic-Images/models/stylize/ArtFlow/experiments`.
 2. Move the _contents_ of the `SANet` folder into `ArtCV-Object-Detection-in-Artistic-Images/models/stylize/SANet` (do not move entire folder).